-- 4. The roll bar structure must meet the requirements of either Appendix C or the Club Racing GCR required by class rules.
-Roll cages are strongly recommended. - Specials are required to have the roll bar extend at least 2" (50.8 mm) above the driver's helmet in the normal seated position and a head restraint keeping the driver's head from going under or behind the roll bar.
-It is strongly recommended that all cars adhere to this specification. - 5.
-Firewalls and floors shall prevent the passage of flame and debris to the driver's compartment.
+4. The roll bar structure must meet the requirements of either Appendix C or the Club Racing GCR required by class rules.
+Roll cages are strongly recommended.

+Specials are required to have the roll bar extend at least 2.0" (50.8 mm) above the driver's helmet in the normal seated position and a head restraint keeping the driver's head from going under or behind the roll bar.
+It is strongly recommended that all cars adhere to this specification.

+- 5. Firewalls and floors shall prevent the passage of flame and debris to the driver's compartment.
 For cars having fluid lines in a non-standard routing over the belly pan, the belly pan shall have drain holes to prevent the accumulation of fluids. - 6.
+No fuel shall be added after the exhaust valve on a piston engine, or after the beginning of the exhaust port of a rotary engine. - 7.
+FSAE cars using electronic throttle control must be able to demonstrate throttle closure to zero when power is cut via kill switch. - 8.
 Ballast may be added to obtain minimum weight requirements.
-However, it must be attached and secured in a safe manner. - Club Racing GCR specific items and/or equipment not required in Modified Category are as follows: - a.
-Fuel cells. - b.
+However, it must be attached and secured in a safe manner. - 9.
+Club Racing GCR specific items and/or equipment not required in Modified Category are as follows: - a.
+Fuel cells - b.
 Windscreens, side mirrors and tail/stop lights. - c.
 Headlight covers, lenses, and bulbs. - d.
 Log books. - e.
 Fire retardant driver's suits. - f.
 Homologation. - g.
 Fuel test ports. - h.
 Production-based dune buggies need not meet door requirements. - i.
 Running lights. - j.
 Deformable structures as defined by the GCR Formula Atlantic rules. - k.
-On-board fire systems. - l.
-Reverse gear in BM and FM vehicles. - m.
+On-board fire systems.

+- 1. Reverse gear in BM and FM vehicles. - m.
 A front impact attenuation device (GCR Section 9.4.5.G) is not required in Solo® Modified Category vehicles. - n.
 Driver restraint system aging requirements (GCR Section 9.3.19) do not apply.